-This will be reported in the Scoping Report (i.e. this

-document), and subject to
+This will be reported in the Scoping Report (i.e. this document), and subject to consultation

-consultation

-Setting the context and objectives, establishing the baseline and deciding on the scope.
-Identifying other relevant plans and programmes Collecting baseline information Identifying sustainability issues and problems Developing objectives and the Sustainability Framework Consult the consultation bodies on the scope of the Sustainability Appraisal Report.
-Developing alternatives and assessing effects Testing the plan objectives against the SA/SEA objectives (the Sustainability Framework) Developing Local Plan options including reasonable alternatives Evaluate the likely effects of the Local Plan and alternatives Considering mitigation and maximising beneficial effects Proposing measures to monitor the effects Prepare the Sustainability Appraisal / SEA Report Consult on the Sustainability Appraisal / SEA Report Assess significant changes Post-Adoption Reporting and Monitoring Prepare and publish post-adoption statement Monitor significant effects of implementing the Local Plan Respond to adverse effects (e.g. by reviewing the plan)
+Developing alternatives and assessing effects

+- Testing the plan objectives against the SA/SEA objectives (the Sustainability Framework) - Developing Local Plan options including reasonable alternatives - Evaluate the likely effects of the Local Plan and alternatives - Considering mitigation and maximising beneficial effects - Proposing measures to monitor the effects

+Consult on the Sustainability Appraisal / SEA Report

+Assess significant changes

+Post-Adoption Reporting and Monitoring

+- Prepare and publish post-adoption statement - Monitor significant effects of implementing the Local - Respond to adverse effects (e.g. by reviewing the plan)